 OKRA designed a landscape park that could accommodate the proposed outdoor pool and is a reflection of the landscape in Haspengauw.
 A landscape characterised by its rolling countryside, fruit trees, and the contrast between the upper dry grounds and low wet grounds.
 The Plinius source is given prominence within the park, as an integral part of the city’s history, telling the story of the Gallo-Roman past and the origins of Tongeren.
-The outdoor swimming pool is located at the highest point from at which, the entire park can be viewed, as such, a modern counterpart of the adjacent Castle Betho.
+The outdoor swimming pool is located at the highest point from which the entire park can be viewed, as such a modern counterpart of the adjacent Castle of Betho.